KarimAziev/picar-cad/README.md

 ### Bearings

-- Two 685 (_5x11x5_) bearings, inserted into the steering knuckles.
-To use different sizes, modify the variable `knuckle_bearing_outer_dia` and other relevant variables.
+- Four 685 (5x11x5) bearings: two are inserted into the steering knuckles and mounted on kingpin posts.
+To use different sizes, modify the variables `knuckle_bearing_outer_dia`, `knuckle_bearing_inner_dia`, and other relevant variables.
+The other two are inserted into the tie rod; the corresponding variables are `tie_rod_bearing_outer_dia`, `tie_rod_bearing_inner_dia`, and others.
-- Two 693 (_3x8x4_) bearings, inserted into the bearing connectors.
+- Two 693 (3x8x4) bearings are inserted into the rack link and into the knuckle arm that connects to the rack link.
 Both flanged and standard versions are supported.
-- Two 608 (_8x22x7_) bearings, inserted into the front wheels.
+- Two 608 (8x22x7) bearings are inserted into the front wheels.

 ### Servos